keycloak/keycloak-containers/server-openshift/README.md

 As a consequence, you have to include the startup script as the first parameter of the `docker run` command.

-The required startup script depends on the execution mode:
+The required startup script is: `start-keycloak.sh`.

-- `start-keycloak.sh` to use the embedded database (this is the default if no parameters are given),
-- `start-keycloak-with-postgres.sh` to use an external postgres database,
-- `start-keycloak-with-mysql.sh` to use an external mysql database.
+To choose the execution mode, you can use the `DB_VENDOR` environment variable:

+- `H2` for the embedded H2 database,
+- `POSTGRES` for the Postgres database,
+- `MYSQL` for the MySql database.

+If no `DB_VENDOR` variable is set, then the startup script will try to guess the execution mode based on the existence of other environment variable (more precisely `MYSQL_DATABASE` or `POSTGRES_DATABASE`).
+If no database-related environement variable is set, the script will use the embedded H2 database by default.

 ### Use with an embedded database

+    docker run -e DB_VENDOR=H2 jboss/keycloak-openshift start-keycloak.sh

+or simply

     docker run jboss/keycloak-openshift start-keycloak.sh